FIR against Digvijaya Singh over 'edited' video of MP CM Shivraj Singh Chouhan

 On Sunday night, a BJP delegation, headed by former minister Umashankar Gupta, submitted a memorandum to the crime branch of Bhopal police.
 In their complaint, the BJP leaders said Chouhan had given a statement against the liquor policy of the then Kamal Nath government on January 12 this year.

-This 2.19-minute video was edited and a nine second cropped part of it was shared on Twitter by Singh to malign the image of the chief minister, they alleged.
+This 2.19-minute video was edited and a nine second cropped part of it was shared on Twitter by Singh to malign the image of the Chief Minister, they alleged.
 They accused Digvijaya Singh and his associates of "conspiring to malign the CM's image".
 Singh, however, deleted the tweet immediately.